Wing-Clipping Incident at Atlanta Airport Delays Delta Flight

 • No injuries were reported, but the incident caused a nearly four-hour delay for Flight 1830's 192 passengers, who were subsequently moved to a new aircraft.

-• The FAA is investigating the incident, which occurred in a location where air traffic controllers do not communicate with flight crews.
+• The FAA is investigating the strike, which occurred in an area where air traffic controllers do not communicate with flight crews.

 See a mistake?
 Contact us.